 This course is designed for first-time students to understand navigating the higher educational system and orientation to Los Medanos College.
 We will cover academic policies, resources, academic programs and services; introduction LMC's majors, degrees and transfer opportunities.
 The class will focus on academic goal completion, California system of higher education; standards of scholarship, formation of a comprehensive educational plan.
 The course covers topics including: use of student services, LMC certificates, associate degrees, and requirements for transfer.
 May not be repeated.
+SC

-COUNS-032 Career Development
+COUNS-032 Introduction to Career Exploration

 This course is an intense career exploration designed to engage students in their own career development.
 Topics include how to realistically assess, review, and interpret various areas such as interests, attitudes, values, priorities, skills and strengths, goals, and career options in the current job market.
+This course also covers financial literacy.
 May not be repeated.
+P/NP